 The disgust of the entire country was shared by the Italian cycling federation, which banned both men for two months.

-The Valkenburg debacle had far-reaching effects: Bartali would never be world champion, and the two great rival would never truly trust each other.
+The Valkenburg debacle had far-reaching effects: Bartali would never be world champion, and the two great rivals would never truly trust each other.

 Coppi’s dominant years (1949-1952) begins: 1949 Giro d’Italia

-Bartali won 1948 Tour de France, taking seven stage victories along the way.
-Coppi did not participate in.
+Bartali won the 1948 Tour de France, taking seven stage victories along the way.
+Coppi did not participate.